MicrosoftDocs/win32/desktop-src/SecCrypto/privatekey-providertype.md

 ---
-Description: Retrieves a value of the CAPICOM\_PROV\_TYPE enumeration that specifies the type of provider. ms.assetid: bc6a579f-5532-45e3-97f4-adcde2cd29e5
+description: Retrieves a value of the CAPICOM\_PROV\_TYPE enumeration that specifies the type of provider. ms.assetid: bc6a579f-5532-45e3-97f4-adcde2cd29e5
 title: PrivateKey.ProviderType property
 ms.topic: reference